modxcms/fred/docs/themer/cmp/elements.md

 # Elements

-Elements are the fundamental starting point for
+Elements are the basic building blocks for creating Fred pages.

-## Creating Element
+## Creating an Element

-The following are the properties for each Element:
+The following are the properties for an Element:

 - **Name** - Required.
 What you wish to call the Element.
 - **Description** - Optional.
 A brief description for the Element.